shadow000fire/elasticsearch-river-csv/README.md

 CSV River Plugin for ElasticSearch
 ==================================

-The CSV River plugin allows index CSV files in folder.
+The CSV River plugin allows you to index CSV files, or more accurately columized files delimiter by any single character.

+You should only use one of csv_string, csv_data, csv_uri, csv_file.
+The first one found in that order will be used.

 In order to install the plugin, simply run: `bin/plugin -install xxBedy/elasticsearch-river-csv/1.0.1`.
 If it doesn't work, clone git repository and build plugin manually.